ConstanzaFosco/Fosco-Zurita_Short_run-economic-effects-of-lockdowns/README.md

 This is a simulation model applied to the Santiago metropolitan region, Chile.
 It models the coevolution of covid-19 and the effects on the labor market of the containment measures adopted between March 1st and August 1st (scenario S0).
 The model is data-driven, with a metapopulation spatial structure, and agent-based.
 Two other scenarios (S1 and S2) can be simulated.
 S1: a counterfactual without any measure.
 S2: follows S0 until March 26; on March 27 (morning) when the first targeted lockdown took place in the region (seven comunas), it is assumed a full lockdown instead.
+The information about "cuarentenas" (lockdown) was retrieved from https://github.com/MinCiencia/Datos-COVID19, Product 29.

 SIRLaborMPSim.py (main simulation code): to replicate the three scenarios S0, S1, S2 of the paper.
 This program contains all the classes, processes, etc. and at the end of it, the parameters setting (prepared for replicating S0 by default).